EdSpiezio-Runyon/UTSA_11_Web-Design-Challenge/README.md

 ### The figures found in the Assets/Images folder and the CSV file, cities.csv, found in the Resources folder were sourced from my previous UTSA_6_python_api_challenge WeatherPy/VacationPy project found in its own repository here: https://github.com/EdSpiezio-Runyon/UTSA_6_python_api_challenge.git.

 ### The Data page was created by importing the cities.csv file into Pandas in the csv_to_html.ipynb Python notebook, reindexing the columns, and saving the resulting DataFrame to html.
 I then pasted the resulting html code into the data.html page.

+### The final project can be viewed here: https://edspiezio-runyon.github.io/.